Experienced Life Coach - 20 Years in full-time Practice

 Life coach accreditation

 You could become a life coach for a hundred bucks!
-In fact this course looks pretty thorough.
 But the truth is you need to be made of the right stuff to be a life coach.
-YOU WOULDNT BELIEVE THE KINDS OF CLIENT CHALLENGES I HAVE SEEN OVER THE PAST 17 YEARS!
+YOU WOULDN'T BELIEVE THE KINDS OF CLIENT CHALLENGES I HAVE SEEN OVER THE PAST 20 YEARS!

 So far I have not sought "training" or accreditation from an outside coaching organisation.
 There is no official professional body for life coaching, but plenty that will quickly take your money.
-Those that purport to be, are in fact great money making businesses! -- performing the function of training people up to be a coaches and bandying around logos so that people feel better about themselves.
-I believe that the ability to coach people on the subject of life-skills is an innate ability, not a taught one.
+Those that purport to be, are in fact great money-making businesses! -- performing the function of training people up to be coaches and bandying around logos so that people feel better about themselves.
+I believe that the ability to coach people on the subject of life skills is an innate ability, not a taught one.
 I have been on a rich personal journey of personal and spiritual growth, healing and development over the past ten years.

-I have studied dozens of the pre-eminent texts in the field of life coaching, personal development, spiritual transformation and human potential.
+I have studied dozens of pre-eminent texts in the field of life coaching, personal development, spiritual transformation and human potential.
 I walk my talk.
 Most of the material that I use with my coaching clients comes from a synthesis of all that I have learned over the years from various paths, methodologies and wisdom traditions.
-In addition I have had a rich life in the real-world of business, entrepreneurship and action.
+In addition, I have had a rich life in the real world of business, entrepreneurship, and action.
 I have had successes and failures.
 This is not the kind of coach training that you can pick up over a weekend.

 At this time I prefer to listen to my clients for accreditation... only they can really tell me if I am doing a great job.
 I would be interested in hearing from you if you would have considered working with me if I was accredited by one of the many accreditation businesses, let me know your thoughts!